KersoZone/RubberDuckyPCB/README.md

 # Software for hardware (NODEMCU & ARDUINO)

-Tutorial for downloadning and setting up software: https://youtu.be/VQAzxBefLZo
+Tutorial for downloading and setting up software: https://youtu.be/VQAzxBefLZo